Huhngoku/ADVOCATE/doc/AnalysisResult.md

 #### Without possible partner
 A leak on an unbuffered channel without a possible partner is a unbuffered channel that is leaking, but has no possible partner.
-The one arg of this case is:
+The one arg of this case is: mostRecentAcquireTotal[id]

 - the channel that is leaking